The NMC and it's subtle destruction of the nursing profession

 The NMC decisions affects nurses who have previously had no issues raised and unblemished careers, many for a number of decades.

-We are constantly struggling to retain experienced nurses and midwives in our profession and should be ensuring these nurses with irreplaceable experience are not thrown away.
+The profession is struggling to retain experienced nurses and midwives.
 Recent figures show up to 45% increase in nurses leaving the profession than joining it.
 The current Ftp process has resulted in nearly 10,000 registrants being removed from the register since 2008 and currently a registrant has a 1 in 20 chance of being struck off.
 Many who go through the FtP leave the profession as a result.

-The current system creates fear and a lack of transparency as nurses are in fear of the regulator that is supposed to ensure the opposite.
+The current system creates fear and a lack of transparency as nurses are in fear of their regulator.
 A process of luck and decent employer determines whether you are called in-front of the NMC.

 PLEASE sign and share and share and let's get it changed for the better as ultimately the only people who will suffer are our patients.